-- In addition to adopting the above requirements for all component JSRs Oracle will voluntarily commit to open-source licensing and development practices for the RIs for Java SE and Java EE Umbrella JSRs. - Oracle will not make such a commitment for the RIs for Java ME Umbrella JSRs (currently including 360 and 361); these will continue to be developed by Oracle and licensed only on commercial terms. - Oracle will not release its TCKs under open-source licenses but understands that many others will wish to do so. - Instead, it will use the Standard Commercial TCK License in addition to the Community TCK License.
+- In addition to adopting the above requirements for all component JSRs Oracle will voluntarily commit to open-source licensing and development practices for the RIs for Java SE and Java EE Umbrella JSRs.
+They will also commit to Community TCK Licensing for the associated TCKs. - Oracle will not make such a commitment for the RIs and TCKs for Java ME Umbrella JSRs (currently including 360 and 361); these will continue to be developed by Oracle and licensed only on commercial terms. - Oracle will not release its TCKs under open-source licenses but understands that many others will wish to do so. - Instead, it will use the Standard Commercial TCK License in addition to the Community TCK License.